 When air enters the lungs it passes through tubes called bronchioles.
 In bronchitis and asthma these tube walls become much narrower making breathing difficult, it can happen as a result of muscle contraction or mucus congestion.
 In this instance drugs known as Bronchodilators are used to widen the tubes These drugs are used to relieve and prevent asthma attacks.

 Corticosteroids are a common part of treatment where the problem is thought to be inflammation and can be given by mouth or as an inhalant to treat asthma and relieve inflammation in the inner layers of the airways.
-However, these type of drugs do not bring relief once an asthma attack is in progress.
-These kind of drugs reduce inflammation.
+However, these type of medicines do not bring relief once an asthma attack is in progress.
+These kind of medicines reduce inflammation.
 This is done by blocking the action of chemicals called prostagllandins that are responsible for activating the inflammatory response.